 FERDI has challenged a number of preconceived ideas.
 In particular, FERDI showed how in poor countries the systematic undervaluation of the currency could have a negative impact on labor productivity and poverty reduction and was therefore not the right way to promote the industrialization of Africa.

-As far as the Franc Zone is concerned, it has put into perspective the idea of a permanent overvaluation of CFA francs (see: the Observatory of Sustainable Competitiveness) and shown that membership of the Franc Zone does not have a negative impact on economic growth (Project on Franc Zone in progress).
+As far as the Franc Zone is concerned, it has put into perspective the idea of a permanent overvaluation of CFA francs (see: the Observatory of Sustainable Competitiveness) and shown that membership of the Franc Zone does not have a negative impact on economic growth.